peterjavaee/ck-jsf-editor/README.txt

 <ck:editor id="ckEd" value="#{editorTest.editorContents}" width="800px" widgetVar="eduardo" uiColor="#aed0ea"/>

-As it is an input component, it must be included in an <h:form> tag.
+As it is an HTML Form input component, it must be included in an <h:form> tag.

 For more detailed information please see the wiki at: http://code.google.com/p/ck-jsf-editor/w/list